neilg63/viewportScale/README.md

 The plugin does not support other common properties, as these can be derived from the above using relative units, e.g. padding and margin in em's are relative the font-size and layout properties in percent are relative to their parent elements.

 <h3>Sample usage:<h3>

+This plugin is best suited for situations where viewport units are only used sparingly for a few strategic layout elements or text that must sized to fit within those elements.

+If you need to target a large set of HTML objects matching one or more CSS paths, the plugin will generate inline markup for each element and will recalculate these values when browser windows are resized and thus potentially consume more resources, especially in older browsers.

 <h4>HTML Snippet:</h4>
 <pre>